 Private Internet Access Speed Test

 Private Internet Access has been in the VPN business since 2009.
-Their network consists over 3300 servers spread across 24 different countries.
-They have multiple fast servers in popular countries like the US, the UK, Canada, and The Netherlands.
-They do not log any information about their users while using their services.
+Their network consists over 3100 servers spread across 78 different countries.
+They have multiple servers in popular countries like the US, UK, Canada, and The Netherlands.
+They do not log any information about their members while using their VPN or proxy services.
 Everyone is on the honor system according to their TOS.